Burns can be classified as thermal or chemical or electrical

 Chemical burns:

-Chemical burns occur as a result of coming into contact with
+Chemical burns occur as a result of coming into contact with the skin of a caustic substance.

 The symptoms: